zahrag/BIOSCAN-1M/README.md

  - Cropped images (113 ZIP files): bioscan_images_cropped_full_part{1:113}.zip

 ###### <h3> Dataset Statistics
-To see the statistics of the dataset, run the following:
+To see the statistics of the *BIOSCAN-1M Insect dataset*, run the following:
 ```bash
 python main.py --print_statistics
 ```

-To split dataset into Train, Validation and Test sets using a stratified class-based sampling and split run the following:
+To split *BIOSCAN-1M Insect dataset* into Train, Validation and Test sets using a stratified class-based sampling and split run the following:
 ```bash
 python main.py --make_split
 ```

-To see the statistics of the dataset split sets, run the following:
+To see the statistics of the *BIOSCAN-1M Insect dataset* split sets, run the following:
 ```bash
 python main.py --print_split_statistics
 ```

 ###### <h3> Preprocessing
-In order to enhance efficiency in terms of time and computational resources for conducting experiments on the BIOSCAN-1M-Insect dataset's RGB images, we implemented an offline preprocessing step composed of two main modules:
+In order to enhance efficiency in terms of time and computational resources for conducting experiments on the *BIOSCAN-1M Insect dataset's* RGB images, we implemented an offline preprocessing step composed of two main modules:
 - Resize tool
 - Crop tool